haarry9/ner-bert-api/README.md

 ```bash
 python scripts/download_model.py
 ```
-This script will download the fine-tuned model from Google Drive and store it in the appropriate directory.
+This script will download the fine-tuned model from Google Drive and stores it in the project directory.
 The project directory after running the scripts to download the model folder will be as:
 ```
   ├── model/               # Serialized model and tokenizer